Arbitrary High Order WENO Finite Volume Scheme with Flux Globalization for Moving Equilibria Preservation: Numerical Simulations

 \end{itemize} The gravitational constant is set to $g=9.812$ for all these tests.
 For these three cases, we compare the results obtained using a classical WENO finite volume scheme and the new approach based on flux globalization.
 As already mentioned, for supercritical and subcritical cases, the bathymetry~\eqref{LAR: Bath} allows us to perform convergence tests for very high order methods, when also the flow is smooth.
 For the transcritical case with shock, only a qualitative analysis of the test is performed.
 Hence, when supercritical and subcritical flows are of interest, we can study the convergence properties of the new scheme by finding the exact solution given by the non-linear equations taken from~\cite{delestre2013swashes}.
 Both the WB and non-WB versions of the scheme have been run to compare the influence of the formulation on the ability of preserving the balanced steady state solution.
 Finally, we also run the same test cases with the classical WENO3 and WENO5 schemes. \\

 Convergence curves for supercritical and subcritical flows are depicted in Figures~\ref{SUP: convergence} and~\ref{SUB: convergence}, respectively.
 All curves, both for WENO3 and WENO5, show the correct third and fifth order accuracy.
 However, it should be noticed that the GF formulation allows a much better prediction of the solution with errors dropping from 2 to 5 orders of magnitude.
-This is particularly striking for the well balanced global flux method exactly preserving the lake at rest state. \\
+This is particularly striking for the well balanced global flux method exactly preserving the lake at rest state.
+To have a fairer comparison of the methods, one should compare the computational time with respect to the obtained error.
+Anyway, the methods have not been written in order to optimize the computational costs, so the comparison could be improved.
+We notice that for a fixed mesh we need more or less double the time of the classical FV scheme to run the GF-WB simulation.
+Let us consider fifth order methods and suppose that the errors of global flux are $10^4$ times smaller than the classical FV ones.
+Then, the computational time needed for classical FV schemes to obtain the same error of accuracy is 20 times larger than the GF-WB ones.\\